davmac314/tosaithe/doc/TSBP.md

 Additionally:

  * The processor is in 64-bit long mode (IA-32e mode).
- * The CS descriptor selects a 64-bit code segment; specifically, the first segment (after the null segment) from the GDT.
+ * The CS descriptor selects a 64-bit code segment with CPL=0; specifically, the first non-null segment from the GDT (selector value 0x8).
 DS/SS will be set to the null segment selector. \
-   Note: in long mode the null selector may be used for DS/SS just as any other valid selector. \
+   Note: in long mode, the null selector may be used for DS/SS just as any other valid selector. \
    Note: it is recommended that the kernel establish its own GDT as soon as reasonably possible.
  * The stack pointer is set as per required by the kernel (as specified in the entry header).
 A single value (an invalid return address) will be pushed onto the stack. \
    Note: the kernel should specify a stack pointer that ensures any required alignment of the stack pointer for the entry function.
- * Interrupts are disabled at the processor level (i.e. the interrupt enable bit in the EFLAGS register is clear).
- * The direction flag (DF) is clear.
+ * The `CR0.WP` flag is clear. `CR0.{PE,PG}` will necessarily be set. `CR0.{MP,EM,TS,ET,NE,AM}`
- * Other processor state is unspecified.
+   may take any values. `CR0.{NW,CD}` will be clear. `CR4.LA57` will be clear.
+   Other flags in control registers and MSRs are unspecified, except that features that may raise exceptions or otherwise restrict execution should be disabled, as should any features which alter execution or behaviour in a backwards-incompatible way.
+ * All flags in EFLAGS are clear.
+This includes IF, the interrupt enable flag; thus interrupts are disabled at the processor level.
+ * Other processor state is unspecified, but is intended to be backwards-compatible where possible with earlier hardware, and to not require specific knowledge or action on the part of the OS.
  * The entry point receives a single argument, a pointer to the `tosaithe_loader_data` structure (see **Loader data structure** below).
 Pointers within the `tosaithe_loader_data` structure (and any referenced structures) use physical addresses.